DirKraft91/Weave/README.md

 - `GET /me` - Get current user
 - `GET /user/:user_id` - Get user by ID

+## 🚀 Future Plans

+### SDK Development
+We are actively working on developing a comprehensive SDK (Software Development Kit) that will allow developers to easily integrate Weave's functionality into their own applications.
+The SDK will include:

+- **JavaScript/TypeScript Library**: For web and Node.js applications
+- **Rust Crate**: For backend integrations

+The SDK will provide:
+- Simple authentication with social accounts
+- Verification of social media ownership
+- Access to user statistics and analytics
+- Webhook integrations for real-time updates
+- Customizable UI components

+Our goal is to make social account verification a standard feature that any application can implement with minimal effort, enhancing security and trust across the web3 ecosystem.

+Stay tuned for updates on our SDK development progress!

 ## 👥 About Us

 We are a team of software engineers specializing in Web3 development, with a focus on: